Losing Distance with Irons? Here’s What You Need to Know to Fix It

 Find a speed training program that you enjoy working with and can do consistently.
 This is the best way to add some yards to your irons.

 Swing mechanics is a major issue in why golfers lose distance with their irons, but so is a lack of strength.
-Putting in a little time to gain extra leg and arm strength will lead to longer iron shots.
+Putting in a little time to gain leg and arm strength will lead to longer iron shots.

-Use a Little Weight on the Lead Side
+Use Extra Weight on the Lead Side

 With an iron shot, you do want to create a descending angle of attack.
 One of the best ways to do this is to add a little weight to your lead side as you set up to hit.
-The extra weight on the lead side creates a better turn and shift and increases the downward angle of attack.

-Keep 60% of your weight on your left side when hitting wedge shots and then gradually move it back a little so that when you get to your fairway woods and driver, the weight is evenly distributed.
+Keep 60% of your weight on your left side when hitting wedge shots, and then gradually move it back a little so that when you get to your fairway woods and driver, the weight is evenly distributed.

 Increase Shoulder Turn